Bayesian quantum thermometry based on thermodynamic length: Applications

 \subsection{Preliminaries}

 We consider the case where the one-parameter family of sample-system states is the thermal Gibbs states with respect to a Hamiltonian operator $H$, and take $\theta$ to denote the temperature.
-As our reference measurement we take a projective measurement of the $\text{ {SLD}}$ operator, which for Gibbs states takes the form~\cite{Mehboudi_2019_review,Pasquale_2018,Correa_2015}
+Recall that the Gibbs state takes the form~\cite{Mehboudi_2019_review,Pasquale_2018}